Houston Plant & Refinery Accident Lawyers

 - Post-Traumatic Stress Disorder (PTSD)

 Another crucial component of preventing chemical plant fires is safety training.
 Plant owners must take responsibility for training their employees on how to prevent fires and what to do if one breaks out.
-If plant owners do not provide this training, they have failed to protect their workers and should be held accountable for their negligence.
+If plant owners do not provide this training, they have failed to protect their workers and should be held accountable.

 Some of Texas’ Most Devastating Plant Explosions